 While he could well be Edward Snowden’s designer, the collective wants to launch a movement against data culture, digital surveillance, or also geolocation.
 His crusade for confidentiality takes the shape of a streetwear uniform that borrows the codes of raincoat, ranging from sober to lamé.
 As for us, we already have a crush on the golden version.

 Emel + Aris, above all suspicion

-In a completely different register, the label Emel + Aris also chooses to limit itself to outerwear.
+In a completely different repertoire, the label Emel + Aris also chooses to limit itself to outerwear.
 It promise?
 Protecting you from the cold, wherever you are.
 Banking on a classic wardrobe, it cuts trench coats and overcoats equipped with a discreet heating system.

 Don’t stop at the gadget side that emerges at first glance.
 Elegant, with a timeless look, each piece is made of a noble Loro Piana fabric (Italian spinning mill specialising in wool, owned by LVMH, editor’s note).

 One might be surprised to find Stella McCartney in this list, the designer offering clothes with no apparent particularities.
 Yet, she represents another type of fashion tech: the one that works for the production of non-polluting textile materials, reducing the impact of our shopping mania on the Planet.
 From mushroom leather to corn fur, her studio is looking for sustainable solutions to define a new luxury that respects the environment.

 Our little favorite: the first pair of 100% recyclable sneakers.